-The government of Ontario intends to extend emergency rate relief for time-of-use electricity customers until May 31, 2020.
-This means that households, farms and small businesses paying TOU electricity rates would continue to be charged the lowest price, known as the off-peak electricity rate, 24 hours a day, 7 days a week until May 31, 2020.
+The government of Ontario has extended emergency rate relief for time-of-use (TOU) electricity customers until May 31, 2020.
+Households, farms and small businesses paying TOU electricity rates will continue to be charged the lowest price, known as the off-peak electricity rate, 24 hours a day, 7 days a week until May 31, 2020.

 Starting June 1, 2020, the government of Ontario has introduced a “COVID-19 Recovery Rate” of 12.8¢/kWh for TOU Regulated Price Plan (RPP) customers to provide stability and predictability for families, small businesses and farms.
 This rate is equal to the forecasted average RPP supply cost, calculated by the Ontario Energy Board last October, for the twelve months starting November 1, 2019.
 This rate, subject to approvals, is intended to be in effect until October 31, 2020.

 The government of Ontario will be looking to the Ontario Energy Board to develop, in consultation with distributors and other stakeholders as appropriate, the rules under which distributors will be required to offer their TOU customers the option to choose between TOU and tiered prices by November 1, 2020, so that Ontarians would be able to pick the electricity pricing approach that works best for them.

 Q2.
 Will customers be able to switch rate plans before November 1, 2020?